Correctional Officer

 Correctional Officers provide much of the security oversight, custody, control and delivery of basic services to prisoners.
 They do the count, hand out mail and housing supplies, provide custody coverage for inmate movement (like to the yard or meals), search cells, search common areas, respond to emergencies.
 Pretty much like what you would expect.

-Asked by dylan over 9 years ago
+Asked by Gina over 8 years ago

 I have a boyfriend in prison in fl and I've applied to be a correctional officer.
 Will they make me stop visiting him if I take the job?

-Asked by Julia about 9 years ago
+Asked by Julia over 9 years ago

 I am unfamiliar with the laws and rules in Florida.
 If I were to GUESS the answer is no, but you can count on them looking very closely at your background for the job, especially if he is gang involved as they will assume that you to are gang involved.
 Also of course assuming they approve you you would not be able to work at the facility where he is locked up.